25. GUY FAWKES: Let’s Whet Your Appetite.

 1570

-On 13 April Guy Fawkes is born in York, England.
-His parents complain angrily to the midwife about her lack of enthusiasm and empathy for the excitement the new arrival had brought the Fawkes family.
-‘It was just another kid being born,’ she retorts.
+On 13 April Guy Fawkes is born in York.
+His parents complain about the midwife’s lack of enthusiasm for their new arrival: ‘It was just another brat,’ she retorts.
 ‘No need for all the bloody fireworks.’

 1574